Georacer/last_letter_lib/docs/introduction.rst

 .. *last_letter_lib* is a Python package meant to serve two purposes:

 ..
-1. Be the *source of truth* for all Avy aircarft in terms of:
+1. Be the *source of truth* for all aircarft in terms of:

 ..   * mass and mass distribution
 ..   * aerodynamic parameters